ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 BEFORE Corrected Vision AFTER Corrected Vision

-AXIS corresponds to the orientation of the cylinder power in terms of degrees from 0 to180.
+AXIS: An expression in the form of numbers that corresponds to the orientation of the cylinder power of an ophthalmic lens in terms of degrees from 0 to180.

-BRIDGE TYPES: KEYHOLE BRIDGE is a type of bridge that fits only on the sides, and does not touch the top.
+BRIDGE TYPES: KEYHOLE BRIDGE: A type of bridge that fits only on the sides, and does not touch the top.
 Resembles a keyhole.
 SADDLE BRIDGE is a type of bridge that sits uniformly over the nasal crest.

 Experience simulated eye diseases here.
 Cataract simulator.
 Detached retina simulator.
 Diabetic retinopathy simulator.
 Glaucoma simulator.
 Macular degeneration simulator.

-CYLINDER corresponds to numbers indicating the amount of astigmatism correction.
+CYLINDER: An expression in the form of numbers indicating the amount of astigmatism correction in an ophthalmic lens.
 See ASTIGMATISM above.

 Left image, spherical lens with no cylinder.